lockss/lockss-rtd-manual/docs/upgrading/index.rst

 .. note::

-   The first time 2.0-alpha5 is started after an upgrade, it may take several minutes before the system becomes available, while it re-indexes all previously archived content.
+   The first time 2.0-alpha5 is started after an upgrade from 2.0-alpha4, it may take several minutes before the system becomes available, while it re-indexes all previously archived content.

 ----